Makkelmekkel/Makkelmekkel/README.md

 # Hello, I'm Makkel 👋

 ## About Me
-I'm a hobbyist based in the netherlands.
+I'm a hobbyist/student based in the netherlands.
 I like dilly dallying in programming.

 - 🔭 I’m currently working on Photography.
 - 🌱 I’m currently learning ASP.NET and related backend.